willfurnass/sheffield_hpc/sharc/software/libs/votca.rst

 **Version .v2022**

 Votca v2022 was compiled with GCC 8.2 and cmake 3.1.7.
-This was installed using the following :download:`install_gdal.sh </sharc/software/install_scripts/libs/gdal/install_gdal.sh>` script.
-This script will automatically install GDAL, generate the module file and correct the file permissions as needed.
-Build logs are also automatically generated and copied to the base install directory or src directory.